crazyscot/brot3/MAINTENANCE.md

   - `cargo xtask changelog --bump major|minor|patch`
   - Update project version in `cargo.toml`
   - commit with prefix `chore(release)`
+  - cargo build, to ensure the lockfile is updated
 - Merge changeset as usual, update `main` and `dev` branches
 - Create and push the new tag
 - Create the release in Github.
 Sometimes it's useful to press the button to autogenerate the release notes; sometimes less so.